 Antitrust violations include price fixing, creating monopolies, mergers and acquisitions that restrict or substantially lessen competition and restraint of trade.

-Bankruptcy fraud can be committed by individuals and/or corporations who purposely conceal assets or mislead creditors.
+Bankruptcy fraud can be committed by individuals and/or corporations in Toronto who purposely conceal assets or mislead creditors.

 Bribery is the offer of money, goods, services, information or anything else of value, which is presented with the intent of influencing the actions, opinions, or decisions of the receiver.

-Computer and Internet fraud includes using or applying for credit cards online under false names, unauthorized use of a computer, manipulation of a computer’s files and computer sabotage.
+Computer and Internet fraud in Toronto includes using or applying for credit cards online under false names, unauthorized use of a computer, manipulation of a computer’s files and computer sabotage.

 Credit card fraud is the unauthorized use of a credit card to obtain merchandise.